 Locality Plans - Our locality plans will focus where we need to work with specific, priority geographical communities to support them to thrive and be more resilient.
 Locality Plans will have ten year outcomes, and one and three year targets.
 Our first Locality Plans, for Auchenback and ADD2Barrhead (Arthurlie, Dunterlie and Dovecothall) were approved in September 2017.
 We are in the early stages of developing a plan for Neilston.

 EAST RENFREWSHIRE'S POPULATION - WHAT TO EXPECT

-The number of people living in East Renfrewshire is projected to increase by 7.6% by the year 2025 (this is higher than previous projection of 5.7% and higher than the Scottish rate of growth of 3.2%)
+is projected to increase by 7.6% by the year 2025 (this is higher than previous projection of 5.7% and higher than the Scottish rate of growth of 3.2%)